Information we hold

 Adult social care records

-Midlands Partnership NHS Foundation Trust (MPFT) was formed on 1 June 2018 following a merger between South Staffordshire and Shropshire Healthcare NHS Foundation Trust and Staffordshire and Stoke on Trent Partnership NHS Trust.
-Further information about the Midlands Partnership NHS Foundation Trust is available on their website.
+Midlands Partnership University NHS Foundation Trust (MPFT) was formed on 1 June 2018 following a merger between South Staffordshire and Shropshire Healthcare NHS Foundation Trust and Staffordshire and Stoke on Trent Partnership NHS Trust.
+The Trust has now (2023) been granted university status and has changed its name to Midlands Partnership University NHS Foundation Trust.
+Further information about the Midlands Partnership University NHS Foundation Trust is available on their website.

 Health and medical records